jrosener9/Practical-HW1/README.md

 In this homework, you will learn:

-1. how to create your first Algorand accounts.
+1. how to create your first Algorand and Ethereum accounts.
+2. how to get test ETH and ALGO for development
-2. how to create and distribute your first asset or token on the Algorand blockchain.
+3. how to create and distribute your first asset or token on the Algorand blockchain.
-3. how to trade your token "atomically" without any third party.
+4. how to trade your token "atomically" without any third party.
-4. how to get the official "buildweb3" asset for just 4.2 Algos, by using your first smart signature (aka stateless smart contract).
+5. how to get the official "buildweb3" asset for just 4.2 Algos, by using your first smart signature (aka stateless smart contract).

-*Warning*: All the homework is meant to be done on TestNet, where coins (called the Algos) are fake.
+*Warning*: All the homework is meant to be done on TestNet, where coins (called the Algos and Ether) are fake.
 When switching to MainNet, accounts store real cryptocurrency and proper security of key storage and management needs to be taken into consideration.
 We will never ask you to work on MainNet.

 Note that we expect you to learn how to read through some open source documentation to complete this homework.
 If this is new to you, this will be a very useful skill in working with any open source projects (including blockchain projects) in the future.